-Internships are often thought about as a summer experience, but they can also be done throughout the school year.
-They can be part-time or full-time and are designed to provide real-life work experiences, ideally in the intern's field of study.
-If an internship is completed during the semester, students still take classes and balance their internship responsibilities with schoolwork.
+25 hours per week.
+If an internship is completed during the semester, students still take classes and balance their internship responsibilities with school work.
 Generally, internships have more flexibility as students can complete them over several semesters or in the summer.
 If the internship is unpaid, the student should earn academic credit per Federal Labor Standards Act unless you are a non-profit organization.
-Ideally, because the student is paying tuition to earn academic credit, internships are paid at least minimum wage.
+Ideally, because the student is paying tuition to earn academic credit, internships are paid (at least minimum wage).